 - How Many Car Accidents Occur Per Year?

 In the state of Florida, you must call law enforcement if the property damages and injuries together are over $500.
 A fender bender usually does not require the police, but many accidents, according to state law, must involve law enforcement.

 Depending on the jurisdiction, you are required to call one of the following: the locale police department, sheriff, or the Florida Highway Patrol.
 If 911 has been alerted, then law enforcement would have been informed of the accident.

 When to Contact a Florida Auto Accident Lawyer

 The seasoned Port St Lucie auto accident attorneys at Fetterman law recommend that if you have any questions concerning an accident in which you have been involved, that you should contact a lawyer as soon as possible.

 If the car accident involves serious property damage and injuries, contact a personal injury lawyer with experience in the area of motor vehicle accidents as soon as possible.

 Remember, what you should do after an accident includes immediately ensuring help is on the way and safety has been established, collecting and sharing information about the accident with those involved, and contacting an attorney if there are any injuries or damages.

 Doing these things will make the most out of what is a bad situation.
-If you have questions or require legal representation in relationship to a car accident, call auto accident lawyers West Palm Beach at Fetterman & Associates, PA at 561-845-2510.
+If you have questions or require legal representation in relationship to a car accident, call auto accident lawyers West Palm Beach at Fetterman law at 561-845-2510.
 We are ready to help you.